 Support SRI verification on link preloads (script and style)

-Allows developers to specify subresource integrity on link preloads, so that they can be properly reused.
-Currently, subresource integrity verification is not supported on link preloads, which means that resources with an integrity attribute cannot be preloaded without resulting in a double download.
-This feature honors the `integrity` attribute on link preloads for the as=script and as=style destinations.
+Add sub resource integrity verification to link preloads so that resources with an integrity attribute can be preloaded with causing a double download.
+This feature honors the integrity attribute on link preloads for the as=script and as=style destinations.

 The primary motivation for this work is that in Chrome, resources requested with subresource integrity (SRI) cannot re-use preloaded resources.
 This is documented in http://crbug/677022.
 This is because the raw bytes for a resource are discarded after the resource is encoded.
 Not-reusing requests from the preload cache causes a loading regression, as these resources will always be downloaded twice.
 A solution proposed to the W3C's Web Performance Working Group, and agreed on at TPAC 2018 by multiple vendors, was to standardize and implement support for the `integrity` attribute on link preloads.
 As per this feature, Chrome will support the `integrity` attribute on link preloads for as=script & as=style destinations.
 Support for other destinations is lower-priority, as the script and style destinations are currently the only resource types that support SRI on their own (independent of being preloaded).